evoluteur/evolutility-ui-jquery/README.md

 ## The Plan

+    1- Define Meta-model and APIs
-    1- Build all UI forms widgets
+    2- Build all UI forms
-    2- Add a toolbar and a controller for all these forms 3- Define Meta-model and APIs
+    3- Add a toolbar and a controller for all these forms

-Later will come

-    4- Build the server part (REST implemented on different stacks) 5- Build a centralized app dictionary (and have apps to build and modify other apps) 6- Build a mobile version
-    7- Build a community to share apps

 evol-utility is a natural evolution of [Evolutility](http://www.evolutility.org).

-## Model
+## UI Model

+A UI model is a description of what the attributes of your Backbone.js model look like and how they behave on the web.

-All views will use the same meta-model, some kind of [Minimalist Meta-Model for CRUD Applications](http://www.codeproject.com/Articles/28636/Minimalist-Meta-Model-for-CRUD-Applications).
+Many different views can be generated based on the same UI model (combined with a Backbone model).
+This UI model will be some kind of [Minimalist Meta-Model for CRUD Applications](http://www.codeproject.com/Articles/28636/Minimalist-Meta-Model-for-CRUD-Applications).

 ## License